SHIFTING SANDS

 This is not just a beginning - it is a gateway through which the journey unfolds, moving through different stages of life and perception. "shifting sands" does not provide clear answers but subtly introduces the album’s main theme: everything changes, nothing is eternal, and the journey has only just begun.

-His performances have taken him to major stages across Europe, Asia, and the Middle East,
+His performances have taken him to major stages across Europe, Asia, and the Middle East, where he has appeared as a soloist and ensemble player with renowned conductors and orchestras in distinguished concert halls.

-active as a composer, arranger, and producer – crafting projects that reflect both technical
+Beyond his work as a performer, Mirzoyan is also active as a composer, arranger, and producer – crafting projects that reflect both technical mastery and a distinct artistic identity.

-Known for his restraint, clarity, and emotional focus, he treats sound not as display but as
+Known for his restraint, clarity, and emotional focus, he treats sound not as display but as dialogue – with the audience, with tradition, and with the present moment.
+Every piece is an act of translation: from memory into music, from silence into meaning.